Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 Hepatitis C is often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with chronic hepatitis C should remain under the care of a doctor.

 You should not stop using sofosbuvir and velpatasvir suddenly.
-Stopping suddenly could make your condition harder to treat with hepatitis C antiviral medicine.
+Stopping suddenly could make your hepatitis C harder to treat with antiviral medicine.

 Store this medicine in the original container at room temperature away from moisture and heat.